 Nick Blais designs across Canada in all manner of discipline and venue from Toronto’s Royal Alexandra Theatre to the base of the Calgary Tower.
 Head of Design for Outside the March, Board Member for the Associated Designers of Canada and Resident Designer for Actors Repertory Company.
 Nick devotes his design efforts to bringing emotive and transformative visuals to life through the never-ending experimentation and exploration of creative risk.
 Recent credits include: Vespers: an original ballet (Royal Winnipeg Ballet); Pomona (ARC); TomorrowLove (Outside the March); The Unending (Convergence Theatre); Receiver of Wreck (Tottering Biped / Pat the Dog).

-Upcoming: A Christmas Carol (Grand Theatre); The Glass Menagerie (Grand Theatre).
+Upcoming: Jerusalem (Outside The March); The Glass Menagerie (Grand Theatre).

 Young Ruffian Director

 Thom Stoneman is a graduate of Ryerson Theatre School and OISE at The University of Toronto.
 Thom has taught at Canadian Children’s Theatre Company and is currently the curriculum coordinator at Lakeshore Arts Centre.
 Thom occasionally performs with the sketch comedy duo ‘The Templeton Philharmonic’ and earlier this summer won patron’s pick of The Toronto Fringe Festival with their production of “About Time.”
 In the past, Thom was a member of Seoul Shakespeare Company and a founding member of Beacon Theatre Company.
 Thom has been a long-time fan of Shakespeare in the Ruff and is thrilled to have the chance to work with such an exciting company.